jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 ### moves

 moving 2 "vector lanes" to scalar `vmov r0, r1, q0[2], q0[0]` has 3 cycle latency into EX3 stage
-(4 into EX2, 5 into EX1) both scalar outputs have same latency
+(4 into EX2, 5 into EX1) both scalar outputs have same latency, same latency if moving from prior vector computation